 - 6 oz. grated cheese like Gouda

-- Heat a skillet and fry the bacon strips for two minutes.6 oz. bacon strips
+- Heat a skillet and fry the bacon strips for two minutes.6 oz. bacon bits

 - Add the chopped shallot and fry for three minutes until translucent.1 shallot